vulcanebf/Beamopt-v3.8.1-fps-booster/README.md

 It:

-opens the BeamNG process,

-reads native object state,

-allocates small executable trampoline pages,

-patches selected native instructions in RAM,

-restores the original bytes when disabled or closed normally.

-It does not permanently modify BeamNG.drive.x64.exe on disk.
+opens the BeamNG process, reads native object state, allocates small executable trampoline pages, patches selected native instructions in RAM, restores the original bytes when disabled or closed normally.It does not permanently modify BeamNG.drive.x64.exe on disk.

 Use it at your own risk and keep normal backups of your BeamNG user folder/mod configuration.